 Are gaiters and one-layer face coverings going to be accepted as proper face coverings for students, educators and staff?

-Public Health – Seattle & King County reports that acceptable cloth face coverings include cloth masks, scarves, bandanas, etc.:
+Public Health – Seattle & King County indicates that face coverings should:

-- Face coverings should have multiple layers (2 or more) The Duke University study which indicated that neck gaiters are not acceptable forms of face coverings has since been found to be inaccurate.
+The Duke University study which indicated that neck gaiters are not acceptable forms of face coverings has since been found to be inaccurate.
 Rather than spreading viral particles from the gaiter during the study, small pieces of the gaiter were being spread during exhalation.
-Gaiters made of 2 or more layers of fabric are more effective than single-layer gaiters, however a single-layer gaiter is more effective at blocking viral spread than wearing no mask at all.

 - Keeping Our Educators and Staff Safe